How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 Non-trade receivables are a result of transactions outside the standard line of business of offering goods and services.
 They include insurance reimbursements, employee advances receivables, tax refunds, or insurance claims receivable.

-Accounts receivable are considered a receivable, but not all receivables are considered AR.
-We will now dig a little deeper into why this is so.
+Accounts receivable are considered a receivable, but not all receivables are considered A/R. Let’s dig a little deeper into why.

 Businesses always face the risk that a customer may not pay them for products or services delivered.